Autopilot features in rules

 Step 4

-Set up the actions or branches following the Branch by Autopilot answer step:
+Set up the actions or branches following the Branch with Autopilot step:

 Step 5